Repelente808/Repots/README.md

 ```
 (yeah, it does almost everything)

+Remember to do a reboot to don't get any trouble!

 Remember to take a look at your home folder, if there's a folder named Repots after the instalation, you are able to delete it, its just the files from the clone process, they dont interfer in anything in your system.

 ## Warning